Wacker von Wackenfels

-Johannes Matthaeus Wacker von Wackenfels (1550–1619) was an active diplomat, scholar and author, with an avid interest in history and philosophy.
+Johannes Matthaeus Wacker von Wackenfels (1550–1619) was an active diplomat, scholar and writer, with an avid interest in history and philosophy.
 A follower of Neostoicism, he sought to resolve the doubts he still had about his conversion to Catholicism, according to STUDIA RUDOLPHINA - Bulletin of the Research Center for Visual Arts and Culture in the Age of Rudolf II.